nextbreakpoint/flink-k8s-toolbox/README.md

 The name of the secret can be any name you like.

-Install the operator's CRD resource with Helm command:
+Install the CRDs (Custom Resource Definitions) with Helm command:

     helm install flink-k8s-toolbox-crd helm/flink-k8s-toolbox-crd

-Install the operator's default roles with Helm command:
+Install the default roles with Helm command:

     helm install flink-k8s-toolbox-roles helm/flink-k8s-toolbox-roles --namespace flink-jobs

-Install the operator's resources with SSL enabled:
+Install the operator with SSL enabled:

     helm install flink-k8s-toolbox-operator helm/flink-k8s-toolbox-operator --namespace flink-operator --set namespace=flink-jobs --set secretName=flink-operator-ssl

-Or if you prefer install the operator's resources with SSL disabled:
+Or if you prefer install the operator with SSL disabled:

     helm install flink-k8s-toolbox-operator helm/flink-k8s-toolbox-operator --namespace flink-operator --set namespace=flink-jobs

-Run the operator with command:
+Scale the operator with command (only one replica is currently supported):

     kubectl -n flink-operator scale deployment flink-operator --replicas=1

-Alternatively, you can add the argument --set replicas=1 when installing the operator with Helm.
+Alternatively, you can pass the argument --set replicas=1 when installing the operator with Helm.

-## Uninstall Flink Operator
+## Uninstall toolbox

+Delete all FlinkDeployment resources:

+    kubectl -n flink-jobs delete fd --all

+and wait until there aren't any FlinkDeployment resources.

+Delete all FlinkCluster resource:

+    kubectl -n flink-jobs delete fc --all

+and wait until there aren't any FlinkCluster resources.

+Delete all FlinkJob resource:

+    kubectl -n flink-jobs delete fj --all

+and wait until there aren't any FlinkJob resources.

+It might happen that the operator has an issue and some resources can't be removed until there are finalizers pending.
+If you are in that situation you can always manually remove the finalizers to allow Kubernetes to remove all resources.
+However, remember that without finalizers the operator might not be able to properly terminate all resources, which ultimately have to be removed manually.

 Stop the operator with command:

     kubectl -n flink-operator scale deployment flink-operator --replicas=0

-Remove the operator's resources with command:
+Remove the operator with command:

     helm uninstall flink-k8s-toolbox-operator --namespace flink-operator

-Remove the operator's default roles with command:
+Remove the default roles with command:

     helm uninstall flink-k8s-toolbox-roles --namespace flink-jobs

-Remove the operator's CRD resource with command:
+Remove the CRDs with command:

     helm uninstall flink-k8s-toolbox-crd